vincent-picaud/NLS_Solver.jl/docs/src/index.md

 \min\limits_{\theta_l\le\theta\le\theta_u} \frac{1}{2}\|r(\theta)\|^2
 ```

+## Usage

 This package is easy to use.
-It follows a basic template where we have
+Problems are solved by calling a generic
-a `solve()` function of the form:
+`solve()` function of the form:

 ```julia
 solve(problem, algorithm_conf)::algorithm_result